MathiasDPX/starblog/_articles/50-days.md

 ## 2^nd^ week (8-14)

-This week was probably the most productive, I've:
+This ended up being my most productive week so far.
+I:
 - Setup a proxy server for scraping on Nest
 - Made a TOML config for my archiving tool
 - Played a bit of [MHRD](https://store.steampowered.com/app/576030/MHRD/)